Education - Advocacy - Research - Support

 Find out how to research health information online

-Using the Web explains how you should locate reliable evidence based health education resources.
-Our websites enhance information presented onsite by linking to relevant external groups.
-Our Recommended Weblinks are reviewed organisations and sites which compliment the kidney health education resources we produce.
+We recommend you read information on our page Using the web as it explains simply how you can locate reliable evidence based health education resources.
+Our websites enhance information presented onsite by linking to relevant external groups - Recommended Weblinks - are a list of reviewed sites and links to information which compliments kidney health education resources which we produce.

 This online directory provides accurate location and contact details for public and private Renal and Dialysis Units in Australia.
 It is useful for referrals, to help with relocation or travel, or arrange short term stays.
 If considering travel with any chronic condition, you should refer to our Dialysis and Travel webpage before you start planning your travel.

 Connects individuals on dialysis in locations across Australia, to arrange travel interstate for a special occasion, or enjoy a well earned holiday.
 Kidney Health Australia simply facilitates an exchange of contact information with other registered dialysis patients, who wish to swap their 'dialysis chair' space.
 Dialysis Unit staff must agree to and participate in the swap arrangement.

 Kidney Connect is Kidney Health Australia’s umbrella support program for people with kidney disease, kidney donors and recipients, their carers and family members.
 Kidney Connect consists of the Kidney Care Program and the Peer Support Program as outlined below.
 Refer to Families and Carers page.

 This program currently provides support to people undergoing dialysis treatment via the following initiative: